 İnat is one of the editors of Ortadoğu Yıllığı (Middle East Yearbook) and Türk Dış Politikası Almanağı (Turkish Foreign Policy Yearbook), which are published since 2005 by ORMER and since 2009 by SETA Foundation, respectively.
 Mr. İnat is also the author of many books, such as Dünya Çatışmaları (The World Conflicts), the AK Party Foreign Policy, and Handbuch der Religionen der Welt ve Internationale Wirtschaftsorganisationen.
 His articles are published in various national and international peer-reviewed journals including Blaetter für deutsche und internationale Politik, Bilgi, Türkiye Ortadoğu Çalışmaları Dergisi (Turkish Journal of Middle Eastern Studies), and Insight Turkey.

 İnat currently teaches Issues in the Middle East and Turkish Foreign Policy at ORMER and at the Department of International Relations, Sakarya University.
-He also holds the position of deputy general coordinator at Foundation for Political, Economic and Social Research (SETA).
+He also holds the position of Director of Energy Research at Foundation for Political, Economic and Social Research (SETA).

 What are the decisive factors in Turkey’s relations with various regions and partners?
 What policy should Turkey adopt to enhance or establish amicable relations and sustain existing ones?
 What is the place of the “increasing friends” policy in the near future of Turkish foreign policy?